 Just be careful.
 Doing any of those three things could be illegal in your country and could result in severe penalties.
-During testing, I saw no DNS or IP address leaks, and had no trouble accessing Netflix.
+During testing, we saw no DNS or IP address leaks, and had no trouble accessing Netflix.

-- An easy to use, reliable app
+- An easy-to-use, reliable app

-- Number of servers: 5,200-plus servers
+- Number of servers: 5,500-plus servers

 - Number of VPN server locations: 58 countries

 - Country/jurisdiction: Panama